Who, What, Where, When and How?

 When is World Hepatitis Day?

-July 28 was chosen to mark the birthday of Professor Baruch Blumberg, awarded the Nobel Prize for his work in discovering the hepatitis B virus.
+World Hepatitis Day is recognised every year on the 28th July.
+This date was chosen to mark the birthday of Professor Baruch Blumberg, awarded the Nobel Prize for his work in discovering the hepatitis B virus.
 He said: ‘It's good to know that my birthday will be remembered in this unusual and unexpected way.
 We never thought this would happen when we were studying a strange protein from Australia.’

 How do I get involved?